-- High energy density of the electron beam in the impact area (from 100 to 1000 times higher than that of arc welding processes).
+- High energy density of the electron beam in the impact area (from 100 to 1000 times higher than other arc welding processes).

-- Low heat input from the weld resulting in less shrinkage and distortion, thinner thermally altered areas and limited thermal effects on the adjacent base material.
+- Low heat input from the weld resulting in a lower shrinkage and distortion, narrower heat affected zones, and limited thermal effects on the adjacent base materials.

-- Possibility of using the pieces in the welded state without the need for subsequent processing (e.g. stress relieving heat treatments).
+- Possibility to use the parts in the as-welded condition without the need for subsequent processing (e.g. stress relieving heat treatments).

-- High welding aspect ratios (depth / width) that allow you to perform welds in a single pass compared to arc welds that require multiple passes (depth of penetration up to 60mm in a single pass).
+- High depth to width ration of the weld which allows to perform welds in a single pass compared to other arc welding processes that require multiple passes (depth of penetration up to 60mm in a single pass).

-- Extremely low or no oxygen and hydrogen content in welding as welding is performed in high vacuum (p <10-4 mbar).
+- Absence of oxygen and hydrogen in the weldment because welding is performed in high vacuum condition (p <10-4 mbar).

-- Possibility of welding materials with high thermal conductivity (e.g. copper, aluminum), refractory metals and combinations of different materials that cannot be welded with other fusion welding processes.
+- Possibility to weld materials with high thermal conductivity (e.g. copper, aluminum), refractory materials and combinations of different materials that cannot be welded with other fusion welding processes.

-- Possibility of welding reflective materials such as copper and aluminum that cannot be welded with the laser welding process.
+- Possibility to weld reflective materials such as copper and aluminum that cannot be welded with the laser welding process.

-- Possibility of optimizing the welding characteristics and minimizing defects thanks to the high versatility of the electron beam control system.
+- Possibility to adjust the welding characteristics and to minimize the weld defects thanks to the high versatility of the electron beam control system.

 - Transmission parts